Bryan Goldberg is the Founder and Chief Executive Officer of Bustle Digital Group.

 She is a graduate of Loyola University in Maryland and holds an M.A. in Human Resources Development from New York University.

-Emily DeSear is the Vice President of Creative.
+Emily DeSear is the Senior Vice President of Creative.

 Emily leads a 40+ person creative team comprised of marketing, design, branded content and production.
 This team ideates and executes all custom partner programs across the portfolio in addition to all design and custom photography for the editorial brands.